Latte Filters

 date formats the date and time

-explode splits a string by the given delimiter
+explode splits a string into an array by a delimiter

-first returns first element of array or character of string
+first returns the first element of an array or character of a string

 group groups data according to various criteria

-indent indents the text from left with number of tabs
+indent indents the text from the left by a given number of tabs

-last returns last element of array or character of string
+last returns the last element of an array or character of a string

-length returns length of a string or array
+length returns the length of a string or array

 localDate formats the date and time according to the locale

-padLeft completes the string to given length from left
+padLeft pads a string to a certain length from the left

-padRight completes the string to given length from right
+padRight pads a string to a certain length from the right

-random returns random element of array or character of string
+random returns a random element of an array or character of a string

-replaceRE replaces all occurrences according to regular expression
+replaceRE replaces occurrences based on a regular expression

 slice extracts a slice of an array or a string